 - If you’ve an international audience, you’ll reach out to fans in a different time zone.

 - As your post receives higher engagement, Facebook will distribute the post to more of your fans.

-It might even favor your post over the newer content published during peak hours.
+It might even boost post views over the newer content published during peak hours.

-Note: You can monitor the posting strategies of your industry competitors using Fan Page Karma.
+Note: You can monitor the social media marketing posting strategies of your industry competitors using Fan Page Karma.

 5. Post more links or don’t.
 Respect your audience’s choice.

 As per Quintly’s analysis of 100,000 Facebook pages and over 8 million posts (between June 2014 – June 2015), link posts triumphed photo updates.